decaffeinate/bulk-decaffeinate/README.md

 * `mochaEnvFilePattern`: an optional regular expression string.
 If specified, all generated JavaScript files with a path matching this pattern have the text `/* eslint-env mocha */` added to the start.
 For example, `"^.*-test.js$"`.
+* `landConfig`: an object with preferences for the `land` command.
+There are three available options:
+  * `remote`: an optional string with the name of the remote component of the branch to base commits off of.
+Defaults to `origin`.
+  * `upstreamBranch`: an optional string with the name of the remote branch to base commits off of.
+Defaults to `master`.
+For example, if both `remote` and `upstreamBranch` are unspecified, then commits are created based on `origin/master`.
+  * `phabricatorAware`: an optional boolean that's useful if you're using Phabricator for code review.
+If specified, the generated commits will all have a proper "Differential Revision" line and the final merge commit will be run through `arc amend` to pull in the updated commit message.

 ### Configuring paths to external tools